 How to Get to Nashville

-There are plenty of things to do in Nashville for a weekend getaway.
+There are plenty of things to do and see during your couples trip to Nashville.
 We enjoyed the food, music, sights, and even had time for a day trip.
 Check out our long weekend in Nashville itinerary.
 Here are some options for things to do in Nashville:

 Eat at Pharmacy Burger

 We arrived on a Saturday morning, dropped off our bags and walked straight to lunch at Pharmacy Burger.
 The burgers, fries, desserts, and hand made sodas are delicious here!
 I highly recommend this place when you are visiting Nashville (it is kid-friendly too if you bring little ones along).

 Tour the Downtown Area